surfer190/fixes/docs/kubernetes/kubernetes-up-and-running.md

 Storage is often an externalised cloud service - it can never really exist inside of the k8s cluster.

-Variety of approaches of intergrating storage:
+Variety of approaches of integrating storage:

 * Importing External services (cloud or vm)
 * Reliable singletons running in k8s